- What is a community orchard?

 Fruit trees do attract pollinators at certain times of the year.
 But other common flowering trees, bushes, perennials and annuals also attract pollinators so this danger of bee bites should not be increased in a community orchard.
 It’s important that volunteers maintain the orchard and remove fallen fruit so as to not attract more insects than necessary.
 But studies show that children are safer and behave better when they interact in green spaces rather than in artificial play areas made out of concrete, plastic and metal.
 For more information on bees, click here.
 For more information on the benefits of children interacting with nature, click here.

-Here's a few we found very helpful that you can order from your local library: "Designing and Maintaining your Edible Landscape Naturally" by Robert Kourik, "The Back Yard Orchardist" by Stella Otto, "Rodale's Successful Organic Gardening Fruits and Berries", and "Uncommon Fruits for Every Garden" by Lee Reich.
+If you want to know more about community orchards and fruit tree care, the best book to read is: Growing Urban Orchards by Ben Nobleman Park co-founder Susan Poizner!
+It specifically describes the challenges and joys of growing fruit trees in a public space and gives clear instructions about fruit tree care.
+Other great books that can be found in your local library include: “Designing and Maintaining your Edible Landscape Naturally” by Robert Kourik, “The Back Yard Orchardist” by Stella Otto, “Rodale’s Successful Organic Gardening Fruits and Berries”, and “Uncommon Fruits for Every Garden” by Lee Reich.

 One tree you might want to try is the native Paw Paw which has a soft fruit that is said to taste like a banana.
 It does take quite a few years until the Paw Paw produces fruit, but when it does, it’s pretty special.
 Paw Paw can’t be purchased anywhere because the soft fruit gets easily damaged when transported.
 Remember, the Paw Paw is an understory tree, so unlike most other fruit trees, it need to be planted in shady conditions.
 To source a Paw Paw contact Grimo Nurseries.